Snow Bowl (2017): Game summary

 The game saw Bills rookie quarterback Nathan Peterman make his second start of the season with starter Tyrod Taylor injured.
 During the Colts' first drive of the game, Adam Vinatieri missed a 33-yard field goal due to the heavy snow and wind.
 As a result, both teams would choose to attempt a fourth-down conversion rather than a field goal.
 The Bills broke the scoreless tie in the second quarter with an 8-yard touchdown pass from Peterman to Kelvin Benjamin.
 Despite the poor weather conditions, Peterman was able to post a more respectable performance, compared to his five-interception first-half performance during a week 11 matchup against the Los Angeles Chargers, before leaving in the third quarter with a concussion.
 With under two minutes to play in the fourth quarter, the Colts scored their first points of the game on a 3-yard touchdown pass from Jacoby Brissett to Jack Doyle with Vinatieri barely hooking in the extra point attempt, which had been pushed back after a successful two-point conversion was called back due to an offensive pass interference penalty.
 The Indianapolis defense intercepted the Bills' third-string quarterback, Joe Webb, on the following drive.
 With only seconds left in the fourth quarter, Vinatieri missed a game-winning field goal attempt from a distance similar to the extra point he had made minutes earlier.

 The low-scoring game went into overtime, with the teams trading punts on multiple possessions.
-It did not end until Webb connected with receiver Deonte Thompson for 34 yards on an improbable pass play, which set up a LeSean McCoy rushing touchdown with under two minutes to go in the extra period to seal the game for Buffalo.
+It did not end until Webb connected with receiver Deonte Thompson for 34 yards on an improbable pass play, which set up a LeSean McCoy rushing touchdown with under two minutes to go in the extra period to seal the game for the Bills.
 McCoy finished with a strong performance, rushing for 156 yards on 32 carries and the aforementioned touchdown despite a lack of traction on the field.
 He had previously played under similar weather conditions during his time with the Philadelphia Eagles and had performed similarly well during a blizzard game against the Detroit Lions, in which he rushed for over 200 yards and two scores.
 In a post game interview, McCoy commented: "Being a Pennsylvania kid, I played in the snow before.
 You knew it was going to be one of those games where we were going to run the ball and pound it."
-Indianapolis running back Frank Gore (who himself would briefly replace McCoy as the Bills' starting running back two years later) also set a career high for carries in a game, with 36 carries.
+Colts running back Frank Gore also set a career high for carries in a game, with 36 carries.